 Many human medications are toxic to dogs.
 Protect your dog by storing all of your medications and supplements in secure cabinets.
 Store cleaning products in secure cabinets, and be mindful of using household cleaners around your dog.

 The American Kennel Club recommends keeping all small objects, such as rubber bands, paper clips, thumb tacks, and coins out of your puppy’s reach so that he doesn’t accidentally ingest them.

 Many household plants are dangerous for dogs to ingest.
 Make sure any plants you have in your home aren’t harmful to your puppy.
+As part of taking care of your plants, if you put your puppy outside in the yard, make sure you have adequate shade and that trees are large enough that the puppy won’t chew up its base.
 It’s generally recommended that you not feed your dog table scraps, but if you choose to do so, ensure that what you are feeding your dog is safe.
 Many human foods are toxic to dogs.

 House Training Takes Time

 WebMD asserts that the time to begin house training your puppy is when he’s 12 to 16 weeks of age.
 You can use these tips to help you house train your dog.
 Put your puppy on a regular feeding schedule.
 Take him outside first thing in the morning, every 30 to 60 minutes throughout the day, after meals and naps, and right before he goes to bed.
 Take your puppy to the same spot every time you go outside.
 According to WebMD, your puppy’s scent will prompt him to do his business.
 When your puppy eliminates outside, reward him with a treat or praise.

 Your puppy is likely to have accidents inside your home until he is house trained.
 Remember that house training takes time.
 Be patient.